Act of Abjuration: Act of Abjuration

-The Act was remarkable for its extensive Preamble, which took the form of an ideological justification, phrased as an indictment (a detailed list of grievances) of King Philip.
-This form, to which the American Declaration of Independence bears striking resemblance, has given rise to speculations that Thomas Jefferson, when he was writing the latter, was at least partly inspired by the Act of Abjuration.
+The Act was remarkable for its extensive preamble, which took the form of an ideological justification, phrased as an indictment (a detailed list of grievances) of King Philip.
+This form, to which the American Declaration of Independence bears striking resemblance, has given rise to speculation that Thomas Jefferson, when he was writing the latter, was at least partly inspired by the Act of Abjuration.

-The Preamble was based on Vindiciae contra tyrannos by Philippe de Mornay, and other works of monarchomachs may have been sources of inspiration also.
+The preamble was based on Vindiciae contra tyrannos by Philippe de Mornay, and other works of monarchomachs may have been sources of inspiration also.
 The rebels, in their appeal to public opinion, may have thought it more important to quote "authoritative" sources and refer to "ancient rights" they wished to defend.
 By deposing a ruler for having violated the social contract with his subjects, they were the first to apply these theoretical ideas.
 Historian Pieter Geyl described the Act of Abjuration as a "rather splendid, albeit late, expression of the sturdy medieval tradition of liberty," and noted that while the principles expressed in the act were derived from Calvinism, the document lacked a purely religious argument.

 In order of appearance, these provinces are mentioned in the declaration: the Duchies of Brabant and Guelders, the Counties of Flanders, Holland and Zeeland, and the Lordships of Frisia, Mechelen and Utrecht.
 The provinces of Overijssel (which included Drenthe) and Groningen also seceded but are not separately mentioned as they strictly speaking were not separate entities but parts of Utrecht and Guelders, respectively.
 Large parts of Flanders and Brabant were later occupied again by the Spanish king.

 Aftermath

 The Act of Abjuration did not solve the problem of authority in the Low Countries.
-Philip, of course, did not recognise the Act, nor the sovereignty of the Duke of Anjou; while he had already outlawed William of Orange and put a price on his head.
+Philip did not recognise the Act, nor the sovereignty of the Duke of Anjou, while he had already outlawed William of Orange and put a price on his head.
 Many magistrates refused to take the new oath and preferred to resign from their offices, thus changing the political makeup of many rebellious cities in the Netherlands, strengthening the radicals.
-At the same time, the States-General had their own claim for authority, as indeed did William as their representative in most provinces; while Anjou was left as a sort of empty figure-head.
-The latter was not satisfied with his limited powers and he made an attempt to subjugate a number of cities, including Antwerp: his assault on the latter, known as the French Fury, led to a humiliating repulse and the total discrediting of the Duke.
+At the same time, the States-General had their own claim for authority, as indeed did William as their representative in most provinces, while Anjou was left as a sort of empty figure-head.
+The latter was not satisfied with his limited powers and made an attempt to subjugate a number of cities, including Antwerp.
+His assault on the latter, known as the French Fury, led to a humiliating repulse and greatly discredited the Duke.